 There are multiple types of flow indication.
-A sight flow indicator can be fitted with one of a variety of indication components that make flow easier to observe and give operators a general idea of flow rate.
-Each work in a different way and are suited to certain applications.
+A sight flow indicator can be fitted with one of a variety of indication components that make the flow easier to observe and give operators a general idea of flow rate.
+Each works in a different way and is suited to certain applications.
 In my experience, even seasoned process engineers are not aware of all the options available, so they are worth reviewing.
 These include

 Rotary flow indicators have rotors or impellers that are turned by the flow of liquid or gas.
 Operators can observe the direction of flow and the approximate speed of flow.
 This indicator operates in any position (vertical, horizontal, etc.) and with any direction of flow.
 I see these in many plants that I visit.